chronicle95/SimpleBasic/README.md

 # SimpleBasic

+This code is meant for study only.
+And for fun as well.
-I intended to write my first human readable programming language interpreter (in opposite to BF and FALSE, although the latter is pretty nice).
+This is my first human readable programming language interpreter.
 The BASIC dialect was chosen just because it is kind of easy to implement.

-And so I did it.

 ### Commands